PDF File Security

 While PDF encryption is used to protect PDF documents so they can be securely sent to others, you may need to enforce other controls over the use of your documents to prevent authorized users using documents inappropriately.
 For example, you may want to stop users from copying text or printing PDFs.

-So, PDF file security is delivered by a combination of different features – encryption, controls (digital rights management controls), etc. – that are relevant to the overall document controls you wish to achieve.
+So, PDF file security is delivered by a combination of features – encryption, controls (digital rights management controls), etc., relevant to the overall document control you wish to achieve.

 PDF file security can consist of the following components:

-The amount of security you achieve depends on the effectiveness of the controls you implement and how the system is designed.
+The amount of security you achieve depends on the effectiveness of the controls you implement and the design of the system.

-Underpinning the controls is the strength of the PDF encryption and the implementation method.
-If it is weak or users can easily subvert it, it adds no value.
+The strength of the PDF encryption and the implementation method underpin the controls.
+If the encryption is weak or users can easily subvert it, it adds no value.

 PDF Security components